KDE/digikam-doc/slideshow_tools/presentation_tool.rst

 The **Shuffle Images** checkbox will enable displaying the images randomly (not using the current images collection order).

 The **Delay Between Images** may be set in millisecond steps.
-1500 milliseconds correspond to 1.5 seconds and is a good default value.
-The best timing depends also a bit on your computer power and the transition effect.
+1500 milliseconds corresponds to 1.5 seconds and is a good default value.
+The best timing also depends a bit on your computer power and the transition effect.
 Try it out before you show it to your friends!

 There are more than a dozen **Transition Effects** available to choose from.
 The **Random** selection will change the transition effect with every image.

-The **Caption** page from the tool allows to customize the font properties to render item description over the screen.
+The **Caption** tab allows you to customize the font properties to render item descriptions over the screen.

 .. figure:: images/presentation_caption.webp
     :alt: